frictionlessdata/frictionless-py/docs/tutorial.rst

 Tutorials
 =========

-**WIP**

-TODO: This is not complete.
+Some tutorials for using and extending Tabular Validator.

-Implementing a custom validator
+1. Implementing a custom validator
 -------------------------------

+# TODO: This is unifinished.

 Implementing a custom validator that can be invoked in a pipeline is easy.